Robert Woods (wide receiver, born 1955)

-Robert Christopher Woods (July 3, 1955) is an American former professional football wide receiver.
+Robert Christopher Woods (July 3, 1955) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played for the Houston Oilers in 1978 and Detroit Lions in 1979.
-Woods played college football at Grambling State and was selected by the Kansas City Chiefs in the fifth round of the 1978 NFL draft.
-He is the father of Pittsburgh Steelers wide receiver Robert Woods.
+Woods played college football for the Grambling State Tigers and was selected 134th overall by the Kansas City Chiefs in the fifth round of the 1978 NFL draft.
+He is the father of former NFL wide receiver Robert Woods.